chasebarrett/scarpa-rag-agent/README.md

 ## 🧱 What I Built

-Using ChatGPT's Agent Builder, I designed and tested a **six-stage workflow**:
+Using ChatGPT's Agent Builder, I designed and tested a six-stage workflow:

 ![Agent Builder workflow](assets/workflow.png)